ArkEcosystem/laravel-foundation/README.md

 The script automatically tries to guess where the `laravel-foundation` repo is located and symlinks the current project to it (in this case `marketsquare.io`).

 If the current project and `laravel-foundation` repos are not in the same folder, the script tries to move one level back (`../../`) and tries again.
-If `laravel-foundation` is not found, the script exits with error code 1.
+If `laravel-foundation` is not found, the script exits and outputs an error message.

 You can always specify a custom path, by passing it as an argument
 ```bash